Show

 Greener

-Last but not least!
-But when talking about the homes of the future, we may well be better talking about all the other co-benefits rather than the eco-benefits.
+Last but not least, our homes will be greener!
+But when talking about the homes of the future, we may do better talking about all the other co-benefits rather than the eco-benefits.

 Crucially, the homes of the future should be for everyone.